httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 {: #ex-http2-server-requested title="Client-requested certificate"}

-If a client receives a `PUSH_PROMISE` referencing an origin for which it has not yet received the server's certificate, this is a stream error (see section 8.2 of [RFC7540]).
+If a client receives a `PUSH_PROMISE` referencing an origin for which it has not yet received the server's certificate, this is a stream error on the push stream; see section 8.2 of [RFC7540].
 To avoid this, servers MUST supply the associated certificates before pushing resources from a different origin.

 ### Requiring Additional Client Certificates